Welcome to Reception.

 Reading with your child

-Accessing and contributing to Tapestry at home
+Accessing and contributing to Tapestry at home.

 What do I need to remember to bring in?

 Remember to put your child’s reading books into their book bag, ensuring there has been a comment left in their reading journal.
-These need to be placed in to the baskets each morning.

 At Winyates our Reception team are very excited to be teaching your children the early stages of reading and writing in a fun and stimulating approach.
 We follow an enriched scheme called Read Write Inc as our daily phonic sessions.
 Here is the link to help you support your child in Reading and Writing including demonstrations on how to pronounce the speed sounds in a pure way.